List of Indonesian cities by population

-This is a list of the most populous cities in Indonesia.
+This is a list of all the 95 cities (with regency-level status) in Indonesia, ranked by population.
 It excludes urban-characterized settlements such as regency seats, which does not have city status.
-Indonesia has 93 cities classified as kota (city) and one provincial-level capital city.
-Population figures are taken from the 2020 census by Statistics Indonesia (BPS).
+Indonesia has 93 cities classified as kota (city), one provincial-level capital city (Nusantara), and one provincial-level special city (the Special Capital Region of Jakarta).
+Population figures are taken from the 2020 census and the more recent official estimates as at mid 2024, all by Statistics Indonesia (BPS).

-Jakarta is the largest city and the only megacity in Indonesia, with a population of 10.56 million.
+Jakarta is the largest city and the only megacity in Indonesia, with a population of 10.70 million.
 As a primate city, Jakarta is nearly four times larger than the second largest city Surabaya.
-Jakarta's status is unique compared to other cities in Indonesia, since it is technically a province with a city management.
-It is subdividied into five administrative cities and an administrative regency, which are not self-governed (without municipal council nor government budget).
-All five of Jakarta's satellite cities also have passed one million mark in population, with the largest one being Bekasi.
+Jakarta, along with Capital City of Nusantara, are unique compared to other cities in Indonesia, since they are technically provinces with a city management.
+Jakarta is subdivided into five administrative cities and an administrative regency, which are not self-governed (without municipal council nor government budget).
+Each of Jakarta's five satellite cities also have passed the one million mark in population, with the largest one being Bekasi, while the others are Depok, Tangerang, South Tangerang and Bogor.

 The other largest cities by region include Medan (Sumatra, also the largest outside of Java), Samarinda (Kalimantan), Denpasar (Lesser Sunda Islands), Makassar (Sulawesi), Ambon (Maluku Islands), and Jayapura (Western New Guinea).
-Jayapura is also the fastest-growing city Indonesia, at 55.23% in a decade.
+Over the decade from 2010 to 2020, Jayapura was also the fastest-growing city in Indonesia, at 70% in that decade.
+As of the 2020 census, there are a total of fourteen cities in Indonesia exceeding a population of one million people, and about 32.6 million people live in these fourteen cities (or 12.07% of Indonesia's population of 270.2 million people as of the 2020 census).

 Most of the provinces' largest cities in Indonesia are also their capital cities.
 The exceptions are Bekasi (West Java), Tangerang (Banten), Batam (Riau Islands), Banjarmasin (South Kalimantan), Tarakan (North Kalimantan), and Ternate (North Maluku).